By Thomas C Veatch

 In my innermost intellect, awakening, mostly unbound by body consciousness, while observing my own arising and subsiding with breathing (I was repeating the mantra, Om namah shivaaya, canonically, with feeling), the twist of ignorance clarified.
 The twist began straight: This is all mine and feels so nice that way, free, self aware, encompassing, calm, loving, centered.
 All good things.
 Straight.
 Then, as soon as I identify into an aspect, my emotional bars come down.

 The twist is the turning of attention not just toward that scenario or sequence but with the quality of identification, or my having that attribute or role, and away from the self-created awareness of an unlimited space of vibration, calm and encompassing.
 The act of paying attention in one direction is the same as taking attention away from the other direction.
 This justifies referring to it as ignorance, as in some Eastern systems they do.
 The ownership of one's own being, the direct seeing that the creative source of all comes from your own center of aligned, surrendered volition, which is actually true vision, is forgotten and ignored as the inner commitment of ego draws attention away from that emotional awareness toward a side, toward being colored by that role or attribute.
-It's not just that then you become vulnerable to emotional misery nor just that you are thereby enslaved by unbreakable chains of ego-bound circumstance, it's that the turning away toward some identified version of what you think is yourself, on the one hand, and the pervasion of the emotional lockdown experience, are a single self-enslaving movement.
+It's not just that then you become vulnerable to emotional misery nor just that you are thereby enslaved by unbreakable chains of ego-bound circumstance, it's that the turning away toward some identified version of what you think is yourself, on the one hand, and the pervading emotional lockdown experience, on the other, are a but single self-enslaving movement.
 If it were a screen sliding across the stage gradually uncovering a new scene, both qualities arise with it together, the emotional/cognitive identification commitment, and the emotional effect which is unavoidable given that identification.
+If you believe that's what you are, then you become stuck with the feeling of it too.
 They arise together, simultaneously and in the same degree.
 They are two sides of one coin.